Garbage disposals are indispensable in modern kitchens. However, they are not free of complaints.

 Leaks from the sides of a garbage disposal are caused by imperfect connections with the drainage pipe or the dishwasher connector.

-If the leaking is from the dishwasher connection, remove that conection, clean the inside of both the pipe and the connector.
+If the leaking is from the dishwasher connection, remove that connection, clean the inside of both the pipe and the connector.
 Then connect them using the metal clamp, and make sure it is properly tight.

 If the problem is with the drainage pipe, it may be because the rubber gasket inside it got damaged.
-So to fix this leaking you will have to disasseble the drainage pipe, clean its insides, replace the rubber gasket and reconnect them again.
+So to fix this leaking you will have to disassemble the drainage pipe, clean its insides, replace the rubber gasket and reconnect them again.
 Make sure that all connections are tight and properly sealed.

 Garbage disposal leaking from bottom

 Unfortunately, this doesn’t have a fix.
 If your disposal is leaking from the bottom it could be due to damages to its internal seals.
 Trying to fix these seals are not worth the effort.